-The University of Maryland participates in the Golden Identification Card Program (Golden ID) allowing eligible senior citizens to take advantage of the university's wide variety of course offerings.
-To be eligible for participation, the individual must be 60 years of age or older, a legal resident of the State of Maryland (as defined by the Board of Regents) and retired (not engaged in gainful employment for more than 20 hours a week).
-Application is made through either the Undergraduate or Graduate Admissions Office.
-The appropriate application fee will be assessed.
-Tuition is waived, however a Golden ID fee is charged each semester.
-This fee is the same fee that is charged to all part-time students less the health, student activity and athletic fees.
-Golden ID students can register for up to three courses, on a space available basis, beginning the third day of classes in the fall and spring semesters, and beginning the first day of classes for summer terms.
-Golden ID students must meet all course prerequisite and co-requisite requirements.
-Golden ID students are not eligible for consortium courses, continuing education, or winter term.
-Golden ID students have the opportunity to become involved with the Golden ID Student Association.
-For more information: 301-314-8250.
+The University of Maryland participates in the Golden Identification Program (Golden ID), allowing eligible senior citizens to take advantage of the university's wide variety of course offerings.

+To be eligible for participation, the individual must be:

+- 60 years of age or older - A legal resident of the State of Maryland (as defined by the Board of Regents) - Retired (not engaged in gainful employment for more than 20 hours a week)

+An application must be submitted through either the Undergraduate or Graduate Admissions Office.
+The appropriate application fees will be assessed.
+Tuition is waived; however, a Golden ID fee will be charged each enrolled semester.
+Please visit Student Financial Services and Cashiering for information on the Golden ID fees.

+Golden ID students can register for up to three courses, on a space available basis, beginning on the third day of classes in the fall and spring semesters; and, beginning on the first day of classes for summer terms.

+Golden ID students:

+• Must meet all course prerequisite and

+- corequisite requirements. - Are not eligible for consortium courses, continuing education, or winter term. - Can participate in the Golden ID Student Association.

+For additional information please call 301-314-8250.